 E. Duties of Secretary

-1. The Secretary shall take the minutes of the Full Board meetings and any special or emergency meetings, and shall be assisted in the compilation of such minutes by the Community Board staff.
+1. The Secretary shall take the minutes of the Full Board meetings, Executive Committee meetings and any special or emergency meetings.
+The Secretary shall be assisted in the compilation of such minutes by the Community Board staff.
 The draft minutes shall be distributed to all Board Members prior to the next Full Board meeting or special or emergency meeting.

 F. Duties of Assistant Secretary

-3. Where both the Secretary and Assistant Secretary position is filled, they may divide their responsibilities as their workload dictates.
+Where both the Secretary and Assistant Secretary position is filled, these officers may divide their responsibilities as their workload dictates.

 G. Duties of Treasurer